Heathercoraje/EDX-Introduction-to-Computer-Science-and-Programming-Using-Python/week1/note.md

 + static semantic: does this string has a meaning?
 + semantic: assigning a meaning to a legal statement

+**Type**
+There are different type of object(Data) and they are int, float, boolean and nonetype.
+While performing operations, when inputs are integers then result is always int.
+If either or both numbers are floats then result is always float.

 ### Exercise 5
+Int means integer (ex.3), float means floating number (ex.3.33) and boolean is either true or false.
+Lastly, python has a nonetype object which is ```none```.
+### Exercise 6 & Exercise 7
+The questions are of simple calculation.

+**Variables**
+By using assignment ```=``` one assign a value to a variable.
+By storing value as a variable, one can reuse it later without doing calculation